Why It Works

 Don't let the simplicity of this recipe fool you.
 It has very few ingredients, but once they are reduced and seasoned with salt and a touch of maple syrup, the result is a rich and nutty soup with a clean and deep flavor.
 Pick the garnish that appeals to you more: hominy corn, the more traditional option given it's indigenous to the Americas, or roasted sweet potatoes, a non-native option that's popular today.

-- 1 cup cooked and drained whole or cracked hominy, or 1 large sweet potato (1 pound 6 ounces; 625g), peeled, cut into 1/2-inch dice, and roasted (see note)
+1 cup cooked and drained whole or cracked hominy, or 1 large sweet potato (1 pound 6 ounces; 625g), peeled, cut into 1/2-inch dice, and roasted (see notes)